 Although it is notorious for its marauding packs of feral dogs, its filthy streets, its hoards of beggars, and every street scam you can think of.
 There is also some light relief and it is easy to fall in love with the place.
-Or you can just stay at home, there are many online casino sites nowadays, you can play here!
+Or you can just stay at home, there are many online casino sites nowadays.
 Just try it to see whether you like it or not.

 One big attraction is the casinos, of which there are thirteen (not the best number if you are superstitious).

 The largest one is the Princess Slot Casino Havana, but this doesn’t have the usual range of casino games such as blackjack and roulette, though it does feature electronic versions of them.
 What is does have is slot games, row upon row of them and you can play there any time you wish.
 It is open 24 hours a day every day of the year.

 The largest conventional casino is the Casino Palace, and it is also the most elegant one.
 It is housed in the Casa Vernescu which at one time was considered to be the city’s most beautiful building.
 It was built in the early eighteenth century and was extensively restored in 1887.